alexpaper/covid-19-app/README.md

 of the infection using d3.
 I changed the data order, now are ordered by country max deaths.

-The project is realize using this tech:
+The project is realized using this tech:
 - BackEnd NodeJ
 - FrontEnd React Hooks
 - Data visualization d3